 Betting on the Kentucky Derby

 We have a handy Kentucky Derby Betting Guide.
 This is a great place for new bettors to start understanding how to bet on the Kentucky Derby.
-The 20 horse field for the Kentucky Derby is almost set.
-Post positions will be drawn on Tuesday at 11 am eastern time.

 Once odds are posted they will change based on the amount of money wagered on each horse.
 The odds will change right up until the gates open and the horses run for the roses.